Essex Energy Switch

 What happens next?

-You can register before the 20th March 2017 for the current auction or you can register your interest in future auctions prior to the launch dates, and you will be sent a reminder when the registration period is ‘open’.
+You can register your interest in future auctions prior to the launch dates, and you will be sent a reminder when the registration period is ‘open’.

 To register, with no commitment to change supplier at this stage, please follow this link to iChoosr’s switching page.

 Small and medium sized businesses can register by clicking here http://bigcommunityswitch.ichoosr.com/Product/index.rails?&utm_medium=web&location=brentwood

 If you're not connected to the mains gas supply it is still possible to save money on heating oil by joining the Rural Community Council of Essex (RCCE) community oil buying scheme. http://www.essexrcc.org.uk/Oil_Buying_Scheme.aspx